gexijin/datamap/README.md

 ### Data Format Requirements

 Your data should be organized in a matrix format where:
-- Rows typically represent features (genes, metabolites, proteins, etc.)
+- The first row must contain column headers
-- Columns typically represent samples or observations
+- The first column may contain row identifiers.
-- The first row may contain column headers (sample names)
+- Some columns can be categorical, which will be used to color rows.
-- The first column may contain row identifiers (feature names)
+- Column annotation can be uploaded separately.

 ## FAQ